MegaBitmap/UDPBD-for-XEBP/README.md

 3. (optional) Configure your PS2 exploit of choice to autostart XEB+.
 4. Download the latest version of this plugin from the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases).
 Extract the `XEBPLUS` folder to the root of your USB drive, merging all folders if prompted.
-5. Extract the UDPBD Sync app or List Builder script to somewhere in `Documents` or `Downloads` (It is a portable app, do NOT use `Program Files` or any other system related folder).
+5. Extract the UDPBDG app or List Builder script to somewhere in `Documents` or `Downloads` (It is a portable app, do NOT use `Program Files` or any other system related folder).
 6. Complete setup by following the steps specific to the device you want to load games from.